Teach a little medieval history lesson to your homeschool students today and give them some historical landmarks for life.

 And that’s just an elementary beginning.
 Students who don’t learn historical landmarks like these pass through the world as though they were blind.
 All around them in society and culture people are referring to things, holding up examples, demonstrating ideas and principles, painting pictures — and they see nothing.
 Furnishing your students’ minds with historical facts — about a seemingly obscure crime that happened almost a thousand years ago, for example — opens their eyes to a world of understanding throughout their lives.

 What historico-literary discoveries have you made in your homeschool this Orion Term? 😊

 ❡ Explore more: The history encyclopedia in your recommended River Houses reference library has an excellent review of church and state in medieval Europe on pages 194–197, with a specific mention of the murder of Thomas Becket as a significant event of the period — and if you look close, you’ll even find a little picture of Chaucer’s pilgrims.
 You can also have your students track down the location of the city of Canterbury in your homeschool atlas. 📚

-❡ Stay up to date: This is one of our occasional Homeschool Holidays & Anniversaries posts.
+❡ Stay in the loop: This is one of our occasional posts on Homeschool Holidays & History.
 Add your name to our weekly mailing list and get great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞

 ❡ Become a Friend!
 If you enjoy the educational materials we distribute each week, please support our work and the noble cause of homeschooling by becoming a Friend of the River Houses!
 Your support keeps us going and growing! 😊